CivicActions/ssp-toolkit/docs/controls/AC.md

 > Security control type: Hybrid

+#### LINCS specific control or LINCS Responsibility

+The LINCS Technology Project ensures that assigned authorizations for controlling access to the system is enforced in accordance with the user definitions noted in Section 1.1.1 of the LINCS SSP.
+The technical support staff ensures that access to security functions and protected information is restricted to authorized personnel.
+Access will be controlled with access control list used on each instance.
+Members of one group cannot access resources defined for other groups unless explicitly permitted.

 #### Drupal specific control support

 Access control in Drupal is enforced by authentication via unique username/password for every type of user except Anonymous user.
 The user’s privileges, permissions and access are provided on "least privilege" principle.

 The anonymous user role has the least access to the site of all roles.
 The website does not allow anonymous users to register an account for themselves.
-Administrators and Site Managers are the only user roles that can create new user accounts.
+Drupal Administrators are the only user roles that can create new user accounts.

-#### LINCS specific control or LINCS Responsibility

-The LINCS Technology Project ensures that assigned authorizations for controlling access to the system is enforced in accordance with the user definitions noted in Section 1.1.1 of the LINCS SSP.
-The technical support staff ensures that access to security functions and protected information is restricted to authorized personnel.
-Access will be controlled with access control list used on each instance.
-Members of one group cannot access resources defined for other groups unless explicitly permitted.